PG&E Safety Reporting Mobile App Pilot (Rulemaking A.19-07-019, PG&E Application for Approval of its Mobile Application and Supporting Systems Pilot)

 PG&E Mobile App Pilot Full Functionality Available to All Within PG&E Electric Service Territory

-PG&E customers can begin to make safety reports of problematic electric infrastructure observed in the field via the Mobile App once downloaded and opened on a smartphone or tablet device.
-Mobile App Report It homepage includes guidance and pointers on how to submit your report and how to make an informed distinction between energized overhead wires and telecommunications lines that support cable and phone service.
+PG&E customers can make safety reports of problematic electric infrastructure observed in the field via the Mobile App, if within range of internet service, from any smartphone or tablet device.
+PG&E’s Mobile App Report It homepage includes guidance and pointers on how to submit your report and how to make an informed distinction between energized overhead wires and telecommunications lines that support cable and phone service.

 Status of Regulatory Effort Overseeing the Mobile App Pilot